- New Products

 What is Healthy Traditions?

-Healthy Traditions is a set of standards defined by traditional values and ways of producing food and healthy products.
-Recognizing that today’s standards for terms such as “organic,” “GMO-free,” or “natural” can often be confusing and conflicting, we have developed our own standards that far exceed most other industry buzzword marketing terms.
+It is a set of standards defined by traditional values and ways of producing food and healthy products.
+Recognizing that today’s standards for terms such as “organic,” “GMO-free,” or “natural” can often be confusing and conflicting, Healthy Traditions developed their own standards that far exceed most other industry buzzword marketing terms.

 Healthy Traditions is a concept that understands that “newer” is not necessarily “better” or “healthier.”
 There is much wisdom from the ancients, and history shows us that we are living during an age in which people are less connected to food sources than perhaps any other period of human history.
 The result is that the production of food today is primarily controlled by a very small group of large corporations.
 These corporations may not reflect our own values in terms of food; so there is a need to return to basics and fundamentals of food production that have historically nourished populations for thousands of years.